red-catus/2024CyberDefenseChallenge.github.io/D2: RegEx, not Rejects!/Look for Insider Threats.md

 ## Lesson Learned:

-For these challenges, I realized that I can spend a couple of hours trying to solve a problem… After I solve it, I figure out EASIER, time saving ways to get my answer.
-My brain does like to run marathons using flipflops sometimes.

 RegEx isn't so bad… As long as you use the regex testing tools and it doesn’t spit out "ILL-FITTING" results.